apache/myfaces-homepage/coregettingstarted.md

 The easiest way to getting started is to clone our sample project, which can be found here: https://github.com/apache/myfaces/blob/master/extensions/quarkus/showcase/

+### Not supported features:
-Uber-JARs are not supported by design currently.
+* Quarkus Uber-JARs are not supported
+* Quarkus does not support session replication / passivation / clustering
+* Quarkus beans are not serializable and therefore session passivation would never work anyway
+* Quarkus does not implement @ConversationScoped
+* Quarkus does not support injection in normal objects, therefore injection in JSF artifacts like NavigationHandler etc. is not supported

-What are the differences when develope a JSF app on Quarkus compared to a normal servlet container?
+### Differences to a normal servlet container while developing
-* You need to put your views under `src/main/resources/META-INF/resources` as Quarkus doesn't create a WAR and `src/main/webapp` is ignored!
+* You need to put your views under src/main/resources/META-INF/resources as Quarkus doesn't create a WAR and src/main/webapp is ignored!
-* Session replication / passivation / clustering is not supported yet by Quarkus
-* `@ConversationScoped` is not supported by Quarkus